THE DOCTRINE OF GOD

 This is just a sample of the attributes of God.
 In the end, God is the sum of all his attributes.
 Thank you for your interest.

-(To pursue a more complete understanding of these concepts, pick up a copy of the book “Made in the Image of God: Understanding the Nature of God and Mankind in a Changing World.”)
+(To pursue a more complete understanding of these concepts, pick up in our store resources, a copy of the book “Made in the Image of God: Understanding the Nature of God and Mankind in a Changing World.”)